Bill Tytus • Masters Rowing

 I feel very fortunate that I have been able to generate interest in rowing and in LWRC with my Learn to Row students, Race Camp rowers, and now with the Mixed Masters group.
 I hope I can continue keeping people interested and passionate about rowing, as I continue rowing, racing, and coaching at LWRC.

 I started my career on the water in 2012 rowing for Seattle University.
 After rowing for six months I began coxing and have loved the 9th seat ever since.
 In the summer of 2014, I coached for Rocky Mountain Rowing Club in Denver, CO, working with their novice and competitive men’s programs.
-Since then, worked with Seattle U Women’s Rowing as a coxswain coach as well as coaching master’s for Duwamish Rowing Club.
+Since then, I have worked with Seattle U Women’s Rowing as a coxswain coach as well as a masters coach at Duwamish Rowing Club.
+Currently I coach for LWRC and Martha’s Moms.

 I have played sports my entire life but my first foray into rowing was in college.
 I started rowing when I walked on to the team my freshman year at Gonzaga University.
 I rowed for all four years before having to take a break after graduation to let my body heal from injuries.
 After a couple years I decided I missed rowing and its community too much and joined Lake Washington in 2015 in order to focus on sculling.
 I continue to sweep and scull competitively and Spring of 2017 was my first season coaching.